JoannickGardize/SharkECS/README.md

 ## Getting started

-Let's take a simple, fictitious example of an engine made of player(s) and bullets that could damage them.
+Let's take an example of an engine made of player(s) and bullets that could damage them.

 ### System example